 AirlineRatings.com has obtained this stunning colour video of the 707 that started the jet set in 1959.

-So while your home in isolation sit back and relax and enjoy how air travel went jet!
+So while you’re home in isolation sit back and relax and enjoy how air travel went jet!

 The 707 was a masterpiece of engineering, a thing of grace and beauty and its impact on the development of air travel was extraordinary, shrinking the world and changing lives and economies.